michelkluger/excel2image/README.md

 This library recieves as inputs an image and outputs an Excel file (.xlsx) where each cell will be a pixel of the image.

+it is recommended to import the package in the following way:

+    from image2excel import im2xlsx

 The function has two parameters, resize (True is default) and keep_aspect (False is default), as shown by the following example:

     im2xlsx(file,resize=True,keepAspect=False)